 One of the nice things about Smyrna is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Quite often, nautical areas such as these attract visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Smyrna in 2010 was $28,164, which is upper middle income relative to Delaware and the nation.
 This equates to an annual income of $112,656 for a family of four.
 However, Smyrna contains both very wealthy and poor people as well.

 Smyrna is an extremely ethnically-diverse town.
 The people who call Smyrna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smyrna residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Smyrna include German, English, Italian, and Polish.

 The most common language spoken in Smyrna is English.
 Other important languages spoken here include Spanish and African languages.